CRGA™ Framework

 CRGA™ Governance Domains

 CRGA™ is structured across governance domains reflecting materially significant risk categories.
-Each domain establishes oversight ownership, escalation thresholds, and documented accountability.
+Each domain establishes oversight ownership, escalation discipline, and documented accountability.

 1. Cyber Risk Governance